batmanlab/Mammo-CLIP/README.md

 ### Image-text dataset

 1. Our image-text dataset is an in-house dataset from UPMC.
+Extract the `IMPRESSION` and `FINDINGS` sections from the report and create a csv.
 The sample
    csv: [upmc_dicom_consolidated_final_folds_BIRADS_num_1_report.csv](https://github.com/batmanlab/Mammo-CLIP/blob/main/src/codebase/data_csv/upmc_dicom_consolidated_final_folds_BIRADS_num_1_report.csv)

 2. Note the `FINDINGS` and `IMPRESSION` columns are used to generate the text for the image.
-The `HISTORY`, `FINDINGS` and `IMPRESSION` columns contains templated text due to privacy. **To preprocess, convert the texts of `FINDINGS` and `IMPRESSION` to lower case and there should be any period or puncuations.**
+The `HISTORY`, `FINDINGS` and `IMPRESSION` columns contains templated text due to privacy.

 3. Next run the following command to augment the text with `upmc_dicom_consolidated_final_folds_BIRADS_num_1_report.csv`
    file: